NyuraL/scroll_sepolia_user_guide/README.md

 ```
 https://infura.io/faucet/sepolia
 ```
-Once you receive ETH on Sepolia, you should see it in your wallet on the Sepolia Network.
+Oncе you receive ETH on Sepolia, you should see it in your wallet on the Sepolia Network.
 It may take a few seconds for them to appear, but you can check the status by looking for a transaction to your address on a Sepolia Block Explorer.